Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 print("An exception occurred")

-Asynchronism capability in Python and Go
+Asynchronism capability, Python vs Go

 Asynchronism in go